Are Shock Collars Safe for Dogs? 5 Myths about E-Collars

 The assumption is that e-collars are used only as negative reinforcement, but when used as part of a balanced training program, you’ll see that positive reinforcement is a huge component of the training.

-I have been using the e-collar on my dog, Sitka for nearly a year, under the guidance of a trainer, and in that time I’ve learned that the myths I once believed about e-collars simply aren’t true.
-I’ve seen the freedom that comes with the tool and know that I can keep my dog and others safe thanks to proper training.
+"I have been using the e-collar on my dog For nearly a year, under the guidance of a trainer, and in that time I’ve learned that the myths I once believed about e-collars simply aren't true.
+I've seen the freedom that comes with the tool and know that I can keep my dog and others safe thanks to proper training."

-Article written by Jen Sotolongo
+Article written with support from Jen Sotolongo

 Jen is the author of the Essential Guide for Hiking with Dogs & blogs at Long Haul Trekkers, a leading resource for adventure dogs and their humans.
 She is also a freelance writer, photographer, and dog mom, of course.
 She loves trail running, hiking, and camping in the mountains.
 She is born and raised in the Pacific Northwest and lives in Bend, OR with her rescued cattle dog mix, Sitka.